SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 See also <rdar://problem/16514545>
    I'm using default here instead of case false as a workaround to this bug.

-Switch statements support a variety of complex matching criteria:
+Switch statements support a variety of complex matching criteria such as tuple unpacking and ``where`` clauses:

 .. testcode:: fancy-switch